Now 'psy-op' being used to 'justify violence if Kamala loses,' columnist charges * WorldNetDaily * by Bob Unruh

 Kamala Harris’ rhetoric repeatedly has gone into that twilight zone.

-Now there’s another coalition using the same attack on Trump, according to columnist John Daniel Davidson in the Federalist.
+Now there’s another coalition using the same attack on Trump, according to columnist John Daniel Davidson, a senior editor at the Federalist.

 Get the hottest, most important news stories on the Internet – delivered FREE to your inbox as soon as they break!
 Take just 30 seconds and sign up for WND's Email News Alerts!